Texas-Aerial-Robotics/Controls-Other/Scripts/README.md

 ### timesync.bat
 - Basically just restarts the Windows timekeeping service twice and asks to resync from Internet Time.
 This is used to keep clocks happy when dualbooting Windows and Linux. **You must have internet access before running this script.**
 - I had this script in my startup folder `C:\Users\**Username**\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup` (easily accessible by opening "Run" and typing `shell:startup`).
 Then I had a shortcut to the script on my Desktop in case my internet didn't connect in time and I needed to run it again.

+### gitpull.sh
+- pulls the latest version of a git repo.
+- assumes to be run from catkin_ws/src